pcurt/mapio-docs/docs/source/os-update.rst

 Then click on **update**, it will process the following actions:

-*  Transfer the bundle on the targe
+*  Transfer the bundle on the target
 *  Install the bundle using RAUC utility
 *  Reboot the gateway